 Documentation of these alternate methods of meeting graduation requirements must be filed in the Registrar's Office prior to the beginning of the semester in which the student will graduate.
 If this documentation is not on file, the student's graduation date may be delayed.
 It is preferred that students complete placement exams one month before the start of the semester in order to allow time for the exam to be graded prior to enrolling in the second part of a course.
-For example, English Composition I exam needs to be completed and graded prior to enrolled at Midwestern are not eligible for any advanced standing credit.
+For example, English Composition I exam needs to be completed and graded prior to enrolling in English Composition II.
+Students who are not enrolled at Midwestern are not eligible for any advanced standing credit.
 Awarding of any advanced standing credit is applicable toward graduation requirements at Midwestern and is not necessarily transferrable to other schools.